spatialos/CppBlankProject/README.md

 ## What the project does

-It's a blank project so the short answer is - not much.
-The snapshot file in this project contains a single entity with an ACL which matches the `Managed` worker attributes.
 When you launch a deployment, a single instance of the `Managed` worker will be started as configured in `default_launch.json`.

-After connecting successfully both the `Managed` and `External` workers log a message to SpatialOS which should be displayed in the output of `spatial local launch` as it's running.
-Then they just spin in a loop processing the Ops list.

-When SpatialOS disconnects a worker, a message is written to the console output of the worker and it exits with an error status.

-Instances of the `External` worker won't have any entities added to their view because they don't have write access to anything in the snapshot.
+The `Managed` worker connects to SpatialOS and then assigns the entity with ID 2 (defined in the snapshot) as a partition entity to itself.
+This then gives it authority over the `LoginListenerSet` and `PositionSet` on entity 1, as per the authority delegation already set up on it in the snapshot.

+The `Managed` worker updates the position of entity 1 in a loop, making it move around the origin in a circle - this will be visible from the inspector.

+The `Interest` component on entity 1 is configured such that the `Managed` worker gains interest in all other entity with the `improbable::restricted::Worker` component.
+The `Managed` worker uses this detect when new workers connect to the deployment and log a message to the runtime for each connected worker.

+The `External` worker, once manually started, simply connects to SpatialOS and then loops to continually process the Ops list it receives.

 ## Project structure